Skip to Content

 • If it happens with friends and you trust them to help you, ask them to follow the guidelines mentioned under the heading “in your presence,” as listed above.

 This is an impossible question to answer, as all puppies are individuals.
 Some puppies walk into their new homes and immediately get the potty issue under control right away.
-Other puppies may take weeks or months to become totally housebroken.
+Other puppies may take weeks or months to become housebroken.

 Success with Pomeranian training can be quickly achieved by starting your puppy out on the right paw from day one.